codereptile/visualizer/README.md

 * No class support
 * No struct support
 * 5000 tonnes of useless debug output with no way to shut it off
+* It's hard to tell code structure if there are many If statements